Juelin-Liu/MaximalClique/README.md

 An intuitive way to think about pivoting vertex is it makes the DFS tree thinner by not visiting many possible branches.
 P becomes more and more selectively as the DFS depth increases, and probabliy we don't need to visit those branches at all.

-A greedy way of selecting the pivoting vertex tries to minimize the new DFS calls in the current depth.
-To do this, for all vertex in P we need to compute the intersection of this vertex's neighbors with P. Then we choose the vertex with minimum intersection size as the pivoting vertex.
+A greedy way of selecting the "optimal" pivoting vertex is to minimize the DFS calls in the current branch.
+To do this, for all vertex in P or X we need to compute the intersection of this vertex's neighbors with P. Then we choose the vertex with the minimum intersection size as the pivoting vertex.

 In pseudocode:
 ```